Max Gerlach: Bootlegging and meeting Fitzgerald

-While Gerlach was involved in bootlegging in New York, he met writer F. Scott Fitzgerald.
-Both the author's wife Zelda Fitzgerald and his friend Edmund Wilson stated that Max Gerlach was a neighbor.
-Despite this claim, scholars are uncertain where the two met and have yet to find surviving property records for a Long Island estate with Gerlach's name.
-However, there are likely "gaps in the record of his addresses", and an accurate reconstruction of Gerlach's life is hindered "by the imperfect state of relevant documentation".
+While bootlegging in New York City, Gerlach befriended writer F. Scott Fitzgerald.
+Both Fitzgerald's wife Zelda Fitzgerald and his friend Edmund Wilson stated that Gerlach was Fitzgerald's neighbor at some point during the author's sojourn in New York state.
+Initially, Fitzgerald scholars were uncertain where the two met and could not find property records for a Long Island estate with Gerlach's name.

+In 2022, scholars discovered evidence that Gerlach operated a Manhattan speakeasy in 1927 in a building owned by Arnold Rothstein, the gambler and kingpin of the Jewish Mob upon whom Fitzgerald based the character of Meyer Wolfsheim in his novel, The Great Gatsby.
+In a letter written to Corey Ford at MGM in 1937, Fitzgerald stated he met Rothstein in New York City in unspecified circumstances.

+According to a Variety magazine article dated July 27, 1927, New York police raided Gerlach's posh speakeasy located at 51 West 58th Street.
+Gerlach's speakeasy was located a few hundred feet from the Plaza Hotel where Fitzgerald and his wife Zelda frequently stayed when visiting Manhattan, and Gerlach's well-heeled patrons were reported by the press to be "quite exclusive".

 In his interactions with Fitzgerald, Gerlach claimed to have been born in the United States to a German immigrant family.
 Flaunting his new wealth, Gerlach threw lavish parties, never wore the same shirt twice, used the phrase "old sport", claimed to be educated at Oxford University, and fostered myths about himself, including that he was a relation of the German Kaiser.
-These details would inspire Fitzgerald in creating his next work, The Great Gatsby.
+Fitzgerald used these details for the character of Jay Gatsby.

+Later life

 Loss of wealth and suicide attempt

-In Summer 1927, Gerlach was arrested and charged with violating the Volstead Act by selling alcohol.
-The outcome of the case is unknown, but he later appeared in records at a prestigious address on 22 East 38th Street.
+In Summer 1927, police arrested Gerlach and charged him with violating the Volstead Act by selling alcohol.
+The outcome of the case is unknown, but he later appeared in records at a prestigious address on 22 East 38th Street in Manhattan.
 With the end of prohibition and the onset of the Great Depression, Gerlach lost his immense wealth.
+After losing his wealth Gerlach found work as a car salesman.
 Living in reduced circumstances, he attempted suicide by shooting himself in the head in 1939.
 Blinded after his suicide attempt, he lived as a helpless invalid for many years.